boldlink/terraform-aws-client-vpn/README.md

 This is a detailed terraform module that can be used to create AWS client VPN endpoint(s) and its associated resources.

-### Why choose this module over the standard resources
+## Why Choose This Module Over Standard Resources?

+1. Simplified Resource Creation

-- This module creates all the necessary resources for a client vpn with very minimal configuration changes
+This module streamlines the process of creating all the necessary resources for your AWS Client VPN with minimal configuration changes.
+You don't have to go through the complex setup steps manually; this module handles it for you.

+2. Tested Examples for Quick Setup

-- This module contains well tested examples that you can use to setup your client vpn within a very short time
+We provide well-tested examples that you can use to set up your Client VPN quickly.
+These examples serve as templates, allowing you to configure your VPN within a very short time.

+3. Support for Multiple Authentication Methods

-- The module supports all modes of VPN authentication; certificate authentication, federated authentication and directory service authentication
+Our module supports all modes of VPN authentication, including certificate authentication, federated authentication, and directory service authentication.
+You have the flexibility to choose the method that best suits your needs.

+4. Security Best Practices

-- This module follows security best practices and uses checkov to scan for vulnerabilities.
+Security is a top priority.
+This module follows security best practices and uses Checkov to scan for vulnerabilities.
+You can rest assured that your VPN setup will adhere to industry standards.

-- Regular maintenance: Boldlink modules are regularly updated to ensure they remain secure and compatible with the latest provider versions.
+5. Regular Maintenance and Updates

+We are committed to maintaining the module's compatibility with the latest AWS provider versions.
+You can trust that our modules will remain secure and up to date.

+6. Extensive Documentation

+We provide detailed documentation to guide you through the setup process, making it easy to deploy and connect to your VPN endpoints.
+Whether you're using client certificates or federated authentication, we've got you covered.

+By choosing this module, you save time and effort while ensuring a secure and reliable AWS Client VPN setup.
+Explore our examples and get started.

 Examples available [`here`](./examples)